You have two options if you do not meet the criteria of Exceptional Hardship or Annulment before the three-year mark:

 Judicial Separation |

 A deed of separation, also known as separation deed, refers to a legally binding document between a married couple, which states their mutual decision to live separately.
+This formal contract documents the commencement of the separation and lays the groundwork for the terms and conditions which will govern the relationship during the separation. |

 The decree of a judicial separation is a court order whereby a married couple is legally separated but not divorced. |